mesosphere/d2iq-engineering-blog/content/posts/flux-auto-deployment/index.md

   --personal
 ```

-If we now look at the pods running in our `flux-system`-namespace we can see the
+If we look at the pods running in our `flux-system`-namespace we can see the
 controllers for our special components running:

 ```sh